Controlling Canard Cycles

 \subsubsection{Analysis in the directional chart \texorpdfstring{$K_1$}{K1}}

 We are now going to look at the controlled dynamics in the chart $K_1$.
-This serves two purposes: the first is of giving a more precise meaning to the constant $c_2$ in the controller \eqref{eq:K2-u2r}; the second is to corroborate that the controller designed previously is indeed able to also stabilize the (unbounded) maximal canard.
-The dynamics in this chart read as
+This serves two purposes: the first is of giving a more precise meaning to the constant $c_2$ in the controller \eqref{eq:K2-u2r}; the second is to corroborate that the controller designed previously is indeed able to also stabilize the (unbounded) maximal canard. \ch{Using the definition on $K_1$ as in \eqref{eq:Ks}, we have that} the dynamics in this chart read as